Amasirat/Obsidian/OpenGL.md

 glBindBuffer(GL_ARRAY_BUFFER, VBO);//first parameter is the type of buffer
 ```

-There are many types of buffers in OpenGL and GL_ARRAY_BUFFER is the type of a vertex buffer object, because at the end of the day it is just an array of float numbers.
+There are many types of buffers in OpenGL and GL_ARRAY_BUFFER is the type of a vertex buffer object, because at the end of the day our triangle is just an array of float numbers.

 Then finally we copy the vertices we defined into our buffer object by making a call to glBufferData()